csirmaz-lit/Primus-Vittason/book.md

 “Death, at first approximation, is the destruction of our bodies.
 As we have established that there is no need for a soul (and so it likely does not exist), and that faculties like memory and cognition are functions of the body, death means the destruction of the self.

 “Note that here, we use ‘body’ in its original sense.
-In the case of one’s death, other objects, organisms or humans in one’s Care continue to function - while, arguably, the circle of Care itself ceases to exist.
+In the case of one’s death, other objects, organisms or humans in one’s Care continue to function—while, arguably, the circle of Care itself ceases to exist.

+“Incidentally,” Primus turned to the audience, “it has been suggested that we humans disproportionately fear non-existence after our deaths, but no one cares about non-existence before we are born.
+Do you know why that may be?”
+He paused, but nor for long.
+“I think it has to do with information.
+We seem to know about the world before our birth, but we’ll miss out on everything that comes after we die.
+So let’s get back to death.

 “What does the destruction of the body mean?
 Most events leading to death are not extreme (high-energy) enough to, for example, change the atoms in our bodies; they may not even change the molecules.
 What they inevitably change instead is the physical arrangement of the elements or parts of the body, which leads to the loss of various functions (movement, speech, cognition, etc.).
 Among these are the ones that are prerequisites of the Experience, so once dead, we can no longer have the Experience.